ryan-c-lewis/road-trip-2022/README.md

 <img src="photos/03_overlookingCampsite.jpg" width="600" />

 But to get to the top was going to be harder.
 There was no obvious way up that didn't involve risky climbs.
-Eventually I picked a route and went.
-At one point I went out onto a ledge above a steep drop (a fall would have been... very bad.)
-At first I wasn't worried, but then the ledge stopped and I had no choice but to go straight up onto a smooth section with no good grips.
-I tried to go backwards the way I came, but I felt like I was losing my balance and about to fall.
-So I had no choice but to go for it.
-One of the scariest moments of my life.
+Picked a route and went.

 <img src="photos/03_exposedClimb.jpg" width="600" />

-But I made it and got to the top.
+Eventually got to the top.
 I was able to find a safer route down the other side.

 <img src="photos/03_sunrise.jpg" width="600" />